Teekeks/pyTwitchAPI/docs/index.rst

 Python Twitch API
 =================

-This is a full implementation of the Twitch Helix API, PubSub, EventSub and Chat in python 3.7+.
+This is a full implementation of the Twitch Helix API, EventSub and Chat in python 3.7+.

 On Github: https://github.com/Teekeks/pyTwitchAPI